Run Commands with the CLI

 From here, you can run any VSL command interactively.

-For example, if you wanted to view your asset balance, you could simply run the following command:
+For example, if you want to view your asset balance, you could simply run the following command:

 $ vsl> asset:balance --help